Are you planning to buy bike lights for night riding?

 The first thing you’ll notice about the Joystick is its price tag.
 Yes it’s expensive and for a good reason.

-It's a very popular among serious mountain bikes because it's one of the few compact bike headlights that has a run time of 1.5 hours at 1000 lumens, or 3 hours at 500 lumens, which will get you through most of your road cycling in the dark.
+It’s a very popular among serious mountain bikers because it’s one of the few compact bike front lights that has a run time of 1.5 hours at 1000 lumens, or 3 hours at 500 lumens, which will get you through most of your road cycling in the dark.

-This is achieved through a patented, intelligent electronic circuitry inside the light that regulates light output, thermal management and beam patterns.
+This is achieved through a patented, intelligent electronic circuitry that regulates light output, thermal management and beam patterns.

 Couple this with a lightweight and durable CNC aluminium body and mounting, you have a real winner.